 - No Limits is another option.
 In this case, you are free to choose any room category as per availability, but, in certain Insurers’ plans, this is applicable subject to a maximum per day limit of Rs.8,000/- or Rs.10,000/- or so.

 What will happen if you choose or forced to choose higher than this limit?

 You are more likely to get in to a situation of being forced to choose a higher room rent category than the allowed limit.
 In most cases, the hospitals are likely to say that they don’t have vacant bed within your limits, which will leave you with the choice of a higher category room.
 In such cases, you will have to suffer a ‘Proportionate Deduction’ during claim settlement.

-Proportionate deduction means, all the differentially charged associated treatment charges will also be settled as per the ratio of room rent limit exceeded.
+Proportionate deduction clause in health insurance policy will allow the insurer to deduct proportionate amount in all associated treatment charges in the same ratio of room rent limit exceeded.
 This is better explained with an example.

 Suppose, you choose a room rent of Rs.
 4,000/- per day, against a limit of Rs.3000/- per day as per your policy, then usually all the treatment charges are also considered to be associated with the room rent charges.
 So, if your overall treatment bill is Rs.1,00,000/-, the claim settlement is expected to be approximately Rs.75,000/- after proportionate deduction.
 If your room rent limit is Rs.4,000/-, there won’t be any deductions on the associated treatment charges.

 What you should do?

 Today, in any hospital, the minimum room rent charges are above Rs.2,000/- per day and usually for a medium to above comfortable room, it could cost up to Rs.5000/- per day.
 While choosing your health insurance plan, choose by the following priority,